ir8labs/pyzcap/README.md

 # zcap - Python ZCAP-LD Implementation

-A pure Python implementation of ZCAP-LD (Authorization Capabilities for Linked Data) for decentralized indentity and access control.
-This library provides a complete implementation of capability-based access control using the [ZCAP-LD specification](https://w3c-ccg.github.io/zcap-spec/).
+A pure Python implementation of ZCAP-LD (Authorization Capabilities for Linked Data) for decentralized identity and access control.
+This library provides an implementation of capability-based access control with full chain of delegation, using the [ZCAP-LD specification](https://w3c-ccg.github.io/zcap-spec/).

 > **⚠️ WARNING ⚠️**
 > zcap is currently in early development and is not suitable for production use.
 > The library has not yet undergone an independent security review or audit.
 > Use at your own risk for experimental or research purposes only.

 ## Features